Ask an Architect: 5 Steps to an Effective Salesforce Data Management Strategy (Part 2)

 Syncs up data from Heroku Postgres database to Salesforce Objects.
 Can also expose Heroku data as Salesforce external objects

-Access data from a Heroku app (such as Event Management, public facing mobile app etc.) and display / sync it with Salesforce Supports mobile/Salesforce1
+Access data from a Heroku app (such as Event Management, public facing mobile app etc.) and display / sync it with Salesforce

 Embed structured and unstructured (chats/tweets) data insight, analytics and exploration capability for large data sets

-Access to Salesforce and non-Salesforce data that runs into Millions of records such as system generated (IoT, Sensor data, Web Analytics) Supports mobile/Salesforce1*
+Access to Salesforce and non-Salesforce data that runs into Millions of records such as system generated (IoT, Sensor data, Web Analytics)

 Here is some additional information on integration and federation options.

-Complexity: Medium – High Effort: High (Weeks – Months)Creating oData-compliant services can take time.
+Effort: High (Weeks – Months)Creating oData-compliant services can take time.
 If they exist, or can be easily created via Middleware, the rest is configuration based.

-Complexity: Medium – High Effort: High (Weeks – Months)Creating the Heroku app / UI can take time.
+Effort: High (Weeks – Months)Creating the Heroku app / UI can take time.
 It is exists, the rest is configuration based and can be relatively quick.

-Sync of LMS / event attendance data from a Heroku based app.
+Sync of LMS / event attendance data from a Heroku-based app.

-Complexity: Medium – High Effort: High (Weeks – Months)Depends on the technical design, iFrames are quick to implement, but custom components and Canvas can take time.
+Effort: High (Weeks – Months)Depends on the technical design, iFrames are quick to implement, but custom components and Canvas can take time.
 Authentication can also increase complexity.

 View grades from SIS on a Contact record in Salesforce as a related list.

-Complexity: High Effort: High (Weeks – Months)Importing data into Wave, testing and configuration may take a few weeks.
+Effort: High (Weeks – Months)Importing data into Wave, testing and configuration may take a few weeks.
 Embedding Wave UI in Salesforce is relatively quick.

 Website traffic, community posts, and donation comparison/correlation.